 Several intervention programmes are used to support children who are experiencing difficulties.
-These include Well Comm language programme, Time for Talk, Drawing and Talking Therapy, Write Words, 1-1 Reading, 1-1 Tuition in Literacy or Maths, GAPS Phonics, Handwriting, Sensory Circuits, a selection of reading comprehension materials and Circle of Friends.
+These include Well Comm language programme, Time for Talk, Drawing and Talking Therapy, Write Words, 1-1 Reading, 1-1 Tuition in Literacy or Maths, Read, Write, Inc Phonics, Handwriting, Sensory Circuits, a selection of reading comprehension materials, Zones of Regulation and Lego Therapy.
 Occasionally, children may also require some form of 1:1 counselling for a period of time, which may be offered by an external agency.
 Protective Behaviours forms part of the PSHEE curriculum.
 A series of Booster Classes outside usual school hours is run for Year 6 pupils.